Educating home buyers, home sellers, homeowners and real estate professionals on all things real estate and mortgages!

 Is your home sale DOA the day it hits the market?
 With so many problems that kill home sales, it sure could be.

-Even in a hot real estate market when the inventory of homes for sale is low, plenty of homes will fail to sell.
-Owner unfamiliarity (and sometimes, arrogance), Realtor incompetence and irrational exuberance will all conspire to torpedo your home sale if you are not careful.
+Even in a hot real estate market when the inventory of homes for purchase is low, plenty of homes will fail to sell.
+Owner unfamiliarity (and sometimes, arrogance), Realtor incompetence and irrational exuberance will all conspire to torpedo your home purchase if you are not careful.

-What’s more, most of these failed sales could have been avoided if the sellers and their agent had taken care of these completely preventable problems that kill home sales, which fall into the fail-to-sell category.
+What’s more, most of these failed transactions could have been avoided if the sellers and their agent had taken care of these completely preventable problems, which fall into the fail-to-sell category.

-Most of these failed sales could have been avoided if the sellers and their agent had taken care of some common and completely preventable problems that kill home sales.
+Most of these failed transactions could have been avoided if the sellers and their agent had taken care of some common and completely preventable problems.

-So here they are, 9 of the top preventable problems that kill home sales.
+So here they are, 9 of the top preventable problems that kill your home sale.

 Sellers are only human and want as much as they can get for their homes.
 However, there’s a fine line between getting “the maximum” and actually selling and pushing it too far and sitting on the market.

 Yes, pricing a home is not an exact science but it does need to be based on reality and recent nearby, comparable home sales and current prevailing market conditions.
 You need to hire a competent agent who will do a reliable market analysis to determine what your home is worth.
 A good Realtor will develop a pricing strategy based on market statistics.
 Don’t rely on pie in the sky online plug-in-your-address” evaluations.

 At the end of the day, the real answer as to what your home is worth will be determined by your local real estate market at the time you list your home.
 However, the closer the list price you select is to “reality”, the better the chances you will get all the way to closing day.